 WIREFRAMES AND MOCKUPS

-I produced early rough mockups to determine visualizations of the air quality sensor data that most clearly reflected the status of the sensors in an easy to understand format.
+Working iteratively, we produced early mockups to determine visualizations of the air quality sensor data that most clearly reflected the status of the sensors in an easy to understand format.
 Some of the initial mockups included placing actual numerical sensor values on the browsing screen — the list of sensors — an approach that was not included in the final design because it was seen as being too complicated for a consumer user to quickly understand.